dataSED-condenSE/LLM-Survey-Survey/README.md

 #### Agents<a id="agents"></a>
 - A Survey of Large Language Model Agents for Question Answering (2025) [↗︎](https://doi.org/10.48550/ARXIV.2503.19213)
 - A Survey of Large Language Model Empowered Agents for Recommendation and Search: Towards next-Generation Information Retrieval (2025) [↗︎](https://doi.org/10.48550/ARXIV.2503.05659)
+- A Survey of LLM-based Agents in Medicine: How Far Are We from Baymax?
+(2025) [↗︎](https://aclanthology.org/2025.findings-acl.539/)
 - A Survey of LLM-driven AI Agent Communication: Protocols, Security Risks, and Defense Countermeasures (2025) [↗︎](https://doi.org/10.48550/ARXIV.2506.19676)
 - A Survey on (M)LLM-based GUI Agents (2025) [↗︎](https://doi.org/10.48550/ARXIV.2504.13865)
 - A Survey on Large Language Model Based Human-Agent Systems (2025) [↗︎](https://doi.org/10.48550/ARXIV.2505.00753)